Lee-F-Evans/Flex-E-Rex-Soldering-Kit/README.md

 ## How to Use
 To get the kits ready for use you will need to order PCBs, 3D print the 2 enclosure parts, order the circuit components listed in the "Parts" section or found in the BOM, gather required tools and print the instructions sheet if needed.

+It is recommended to briefly review the instructions before beginning assembly!
+The order of stems and LED spacing are important.

 ## Parts and Tools

 ### Tools: